davidrhoden/davidrhoden-basic-netlify/notes/notes-oct-10-2025.md

 I guess I still have my job.
 I suppose I'll be getting back to the front end now.
 Things could be worse.
 I just feel chastened.

-Picture is from the levee last night, with a bunch of boats I wish I were sailing away on.
+Picture is from the levee last night at sunset, with a bunch of boats I wish I were sailing away on.